NgChunMan/Flight-Arrival-Delay-Prediction/README.md

 ## Project Workflow

 1. Data Preprocessing

 The first step in the project is to preprocess the data, including:
 - Loading the Data: The datasets are loaded into PySpark DataFrames.
 - Feature Selection: Relevant features for predicting arrival delays are selected from the flights.csv dataset.
 - Joining Tables: The flights.csv dataset is merged with the airports.csv dataset to enrich the data with additional airport information.
-- Missing Value Handling: Missing values are checked and imputed, ensuring no more than 10% of records are dropped.
+- Missing Value Handling: Missing values are checked and imputed.
 - Train-Test Split: The final dataset is split into training and testing sets (70% training, 30% testing).

 2. Building the ML Pipeline

 A machine learning pipeline is constructed with the following steps:
 - Encoding Categorical Features: Categorical features (e.g., airport and airline codes) are encoded into numeric values using techniques like StringIndexer.
-- Scaling Numerical Features: Numerical features (e.g., distances, times) are scaled using StandardScaler to standardize the data.
+- Scaling Numerical Features: Numerical features are scaled using StandardScaler to standardize the data.
 - Feature Vector Assembly: A feature vector is created by combining the encoded categorical features and scaled numerical features using VectorAssembler.
 - Linear Regression Model: A linear regression model is built using the preprocessed features and trained on the training dataset.

 3. Model Evaluation

 After training the model, its performance is evaluated using the Mean Absolute Error (MAE) metric:
 - Training MAE: The MAE is calculated on the training dataset.
 - Testing MAE: The MAE is calculated on the testing dataset, with the goal of achieving an MAE below 25 minutes.